COVID-19 Resources

 Natasha was born in Montreal to immigrant parents, and has lived most of her life in Canada.
 She grew up in a “liberal Muslim” household, and while studying in the USA, discovered the protective factor and resiliency that comes from practicing Islam.
 Natasha is honoured to work with you and looks forward to meeting you.

 Born and raised in Winnipeg, MB, Sophia Ali is a Social Worker who has experience in the areas of community development and health promotion.
 Her education background consists of a BA (Psychology) from University of Manitoba, BSW from University of Manitoba and a MBA from Athabasca University.
-She has worked at St Amant Centre, WRHA, St. Vital Parent Child Coalition, Youville Centre and is currently the Executive Director at Aulneau Renewal Centre.
-Registered as a Social Worker with the Manitoba College for Social Workers, Sophia is able to see adults, young adults and families needing additional supports.
-She has over fifteen years working with vulnerable sectors related to complex needs such as health issues, mental health, and locating appropriate resources in the community.
-Her background also includes working with immigrants, refugees, and teens.
+She has worked at St Amant Centre, WRHA, St. Vital Parent Child Coalition, Youville Centre and is currently the Executive Director of Manitoba Alliance of Health Regulatory Colleges.

 She has volunteered with the MIA Takaful Committee, and MCNA (Muslim Children in North America) most recently.
-She is able to provide counselling in Urdu, Hindi and English.
+She is able to provide in-person counselling in Urdu, Hindi and English.
 Issues that she is comfortable in working with include abuse, attachment, self-compassion, communication issues, generational issues, cultural issues, depression, anxiety, grief and loss.
 Sophia uses the following approaches in her therapy: Narrative Therapy, Solution Focused Therapy and Cognitive Behavioral Therapy.

 In her free time, Sophia spends time with her husband and three children, friends and family, and enjoys travelling and reading.

-Hani Ataan Al-Ubeady holds a Master’s degree in Marriage and Family Therapy from the University of Winnipeg, and is a member of the Canadian Association of Marriage and Family Therapists (CAMFT).
-He currently has three years of clinical experience providing marriage and family therapy to people from diverse ethnic backgrounds including Muslim couples, families, and individuals.
+He has clinical experience providing marriage and family therapy to people from diverse ethnic backgrounds including Muslim couples, families, and individuals.
 He uses an integrative therapeutic approach which includes Somatic Therapy, Narrative Therapy, Internal Family Systems Therapy, Bownian, and Satir approaches.
 Hani is pleased to offer couple and family counselling in Arabic and English.

 Hani has nearly 20 years of experience working in the area of immigration, specifically settlement, integration, and community engagement serving newcomers—many of whom have been low-income.
 He has also worked extensively with the Indigenous community.
 Hani holds a Bachelor’s of Arts degree in Political Science and Religious Studies, and a Master’s degree in Political Science.